lowdanie/lowdanie.github.io/_posts/2025-04-23-hidden-subgroup.md

 \end{align*}
 $$

-We claim that finding $s$, the discrete logarithm of $x$, can be reduced so solving the HSP for the group $G$ with the function $f$.
+We claim that finding $s$, the discrete logarithm of $x$, can be reduced to solving the HSP for the group $G$ with the function $f$.

 First, note that $f$ is a group homomorphism.
 Furthermore, an element $(a,b)$ is in